Vegetable waste; notification of disposal by incineration

 Plant waste from commercial horticulture is treated in the same way as plant waste from agriculture.

-Plant waste from other gardens, in particular leaves, grass and moss, may be left to rot on the land on which it has accumulated, provided that it does not cause any significant odor nuisance to the residents of adjacent residential properties.
+Plant waste from other gardens, in particular leaves, grass and moss, may be left to rot on the land on which it was produced, provided that there is no significant odor nuisance to the residents of adjacent residential properties.
 Parks are equivalent to these gardens.

 Plant waste, in particular leaves, grass and moss from other gardens may not be burned within the built-up areas.